Case Studies: Should You Decrease The Rent?

 When the owners of a 2 bedroom/2 bathroom modern apartment in a Maroubra security complex decided to move out of their property and re-let it through Taylors, the October 2018 market was very competitive.
 Not only were there a number of similar apartments in Sydney’s Eastern beaches available for rent, but there were lower than average potential tenants looking at properties.

 When our client had previously rented out their property in 2017, we had been able to achieve $720 per week in rent for them.
-It was therefore understandable that given 12 months had passed, the client instructed Client Relationship Specialist, Stephen Todarello, to commence the advertising campaign at an increase of $30 per week.
+It was therefore understandable that given 12 months had passed, the client instructed us to commence the advertising campaign at an increase of $30 per week.

 Again, even with a professional advertising campaign and regular home opens, there was minimal interest in the apartment and no applications had received.
 Unlike previous years, there had not been a substantial increase in demand for beachside apartments as summer approached.
-Stephen was listening to the market and the owner listened to Stephen.
+We were listening to the market and the owner listened to us.
 It was agreed to gradually reduce the rent over the remaining four week premium listing period, to a minimum of $650 to $670 per week, an amount that was financially viable for the owner in the long term.

 If you’re looking for an experienced property manager who will help you deciding if a rent decrease is the right decision for your investment property, contact our team of specialists today.